-An intimate yoga studio in a peaceful garden setting close to the heart of Sandton, situated in Riverclub, Johannesburg.
+An intimate yoga & pilates studio in a peaceful garden setting close to the heart of Sandton, situated in Riverclub, Johannesburg.
 It is close to Sandton, Parkmore, Morningside, Duxberry and Bryanston and surrounding suburbs.

-We follow Hatha Yoga practices and our classes vary from classic Hatha classes to Vinyasa Flow, Challenge Yoga classes and Yin Yoga Practices.
+We follow varied Yoga & Pilates practices and our classes vary from classic Hatha classes to Vinyasa Flow, Challenge Yoga classes and Yin Yoga Practices, as well as Stott Pilates.
 We like to have a relaxed atmosphere and our students become part of our yoga community.

 We offer group classes for all ages and abilities, adapting classes accordingly, as well as offering props and alternatives for each individual.

-Dominique also has a particular passion for working with bodies of all shapes, sizes and ages, particularly one-on-one yoga.
-Contact her for more information on private yoga classes for all body types.
+Dominique also has a particular passion for working with bodies of all shapes, sizes and ages, particularly one-on-one yoga & pilates.
+Contact her for more information on private yoga and/or pilates classes for all body types.

 Our classes are small, which means that we are able to devote more attention to each person.